rathisha13/AI-json-summarizer/README.md

 # AI JSON Summarizer

-An AI-powered text summarization tool that generates structured JSON output using Hugging Face Transformers.
-This project summarizes long text into concise output and returns results in machine-readable JSON format, making it suitable for automation, pipelines, and AI workflows.
+An AI powered text summarization tool that generates structured JSON output using Hugging Face Transformers.
+This project summarizes long text into concise output and returns results in machine readable JSON format, making it suitable for automation, pipelines, and AI workflows.

 ## Features